C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Students can demonstrate their understanding of the concepts of regularity and relationships and further develop their ability to recognize, describe, and extend a pattern by changing the representation of a pattern without changing the rule.

-The change can be from one mode to another; for example, a non-numeric pattern such as the one shown below can be represented with the movements "tap, jump, skip" or with small plastic animals "cat, dog, dog".
+The change can be from one mode to another; for example, a non-numeric pattern such as the one shown below can be represented with the movements "tap, jump, jump" or with small plastic animals "cat, dog, dog".

 Change can also occur within the same mode of representation.